xlambein/twit-commit/README.md

 git merge
 ```

-You can also decide to set your HEAD pointer to a specific commit, e.g., if you
+You can also decide to set your HEAD pointer to a specific commit hash, e.g., if you
 haven't yet caught up with everything.

 ### Several Blogs on a Single Repo-account